lexie23c/Hivebets/docs/getting-started/quick-start.md

 # Quick Start

-Get started with HiveBets in 5 minutes!
+Get started with Hivebets in 5 minutes!
 This guide will walk you through placing your first bet.

 ## Prerequisites